USRSE/rse-hpc-2025/pages/agenda.md

 - 3:00 pm - Break
 - 3:30 pm - Session 4
     - 40 min:  Contributed talks 2
-        - Eiffert: _Beginner's Guide to Starting a Research Community (By a Beginner)_, Brett Eiffert, Oak Ridge National Laboratory
+        - _Beginner's Guide to Starting a Research Community (By a Beginner)_, Brett Eiffert, Oak Ridge National Laboratory
-        - Watson: _To Join or Not to Join - RSE Feedback on the Perceived Value of Joining an Open Source Software Foundation_, Gregory Watson, Oak Ridge National Laboratory
+        - _To Join or Not to Join - RSE Feedback on the Perceived Value of Joining an Open Source Software Foundation_, Gregory Watson, Oak Ridge National Laboratory
     - 5 min:  Mini-break and panel setup